My approach – Am I right for you?

 Will I receive prints?

-At this time, I do not provide prints unless it is added onto a package.
+Prints may be added to any package, though most of my packages do not included them.
 There is an option to purchase prints from your personal wedding website, which is usually the best way for your family and friends to grab a few of their favorites.
 There is also an option to add on a set of 4x6 prints of your favorite images and they are presented in a gorgeous keepsake wooden box.

 Will I receive a print release?